austin-espinal/dev-tech-blog/README.md

 After downloading and extracting the project from the zip, open the terminal and install these node packages

 * npm init -y
-* npm i dotenv express bcrypt nodemon handlebars
+* npm i dotenv express bcrypt handlebars
 * npm i mysql2 sequelize express-handlebars express-session
 * npm i connect-session-sequelize